If you're set on making your mark on the business world, you'll have to conquer the GMAT first. Here's a brief overview of the test.

 You must register to take the GMAT in advance by phone or email; walk-in GMAT registration at test centers is not accepted.

 The GMAT is given around the country and the world at Pearson VUE testing centers.
-Visit mba.com or call 800–717–GMAT to register to take the GMAT test.
+Visit mba.com or call 800–717–GMAT to register.
+The GMAT costs $250.

 How can I prepare?

 We can help.
-We have convenient and personalized GMAT prep solutions that fit any learning style and schedule.
+We have convenient and personalized GMAT prep options that fit any learning style and schedule.